tinybug/yoda/README.md

 ## Downloads
 The latest version of yoda can be downloaded from the [releases](https://github.com/whoisandie/yoda/releases) page.
-Please note that currently only supports osx.
+Please note that currently supports windows.

 ## Developers
 Requires gulp to be installed on your machine.